katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 Material for MkDocs and its core features are free to the community through our open-source model.
 Therefore, Material for MkDocs itself is already free.

-> We offer an affordable [The Individual] tier starting at $15/month, which is meant for individuals and non-profit organizations using Material for MkDocs to build 1-2 sites for non-commercial purposes.
+> However, we do offer an affordable [The Individual] tier starting at $15/month, which is meant for individuals and non-profit organizations using Material for MkDocs to build 1-2 sites for non-commercial purposes.
 This tier provides access to all new features, benefiting you from our ongoing development efforts.

 __Is Insiders free for those who contribute to this project?__
 > Great question!
 We can not offer free access to "drive-by" contributors that